How To Paint A Plywood Wardrobe And Save Your Home Decor

 To most people, especially us women, "fixing our wardrobe" means obsessing over what's IN it.
-We spend an incredible amount of time filling it up with clothes, shoes, accessories.
+We spend an incredible amount of time filling it up with clothes, shoes, accessories, the works.

 But for me, my wardrobe itself was a sore point.
 After spending 2 years (and counting) on doing up my place, covering every corner, piece of flooring, if there was one spot that I could never get round to rescuing, it was my wardrobe.
 The wardrobe per se was not bad, it was spacious, had sections, was minimal, had a mirror and did its job.
 But its color was what earned it its reputation.

 Stark Raving red.